Your credit score is determined by the following factors:

 If you have an open installment loan and a record of timely payments, there is little reason to establish another loan.
 You have already captured the credit benefits described above and the remainder of this article will not apply.

-If you have an open or closed installment loan with negative remarks (closed accounts with negative payment remarks remain on your credit report for 7 years), establishing a new loan and maintaining a positive payment record can boost your credit score by a large margin.
+If you have an open or closed installment loan with negative remarks (closed accounts with negative payment history remain on your credit report for 7 years), establishing a new credit-builder loan and maintaining a positive payment record can boost your credit score by a large margin.

-If your credit report is void of all installment loan information, you can expect a nice credit score boost by obtaining a new installment loan.
+If your credit report is void of all installment loan information, you can expect a nice credit boost by obtaining a new credit-builder loan.

-After substantial research on the subject, I’ve found three low-cost methods that can be used to establish a new installment loan.
+After substantial research on the subject, I’ve identified three low-cost methods that can be used to establish a new installment loan.

 Option #1) Find a loan that you need

-If you are thinking about obtaining an installment loan (mortgage, HELOC, auto loan, business loan, student loan, or personal loan) in the near future, don’t go out of your way to establish one today.
-Multiple installment loans provide very little additional credit benefit.
+If you are thinking about obtaining any type installment loan (mortgage, HELOC, auto loan, business loan, student loan, or personal loan) in the near future, don’t go out of your way to establish a credit-builder loan today.
+Establishing more than one installment loan will offer very few credit benefits.

 If you don’t require an installment loan for an upcoming life event, consider another option listed below.